Introduction

 The next request

-is less than the current timestamp is removed.
-For each of these stops an appropriatePickupEvent
+estimated_arrival_timeis less than the current timestamp is removed.
+For each of these stops an appropriatePickupEventorDeliveryEventis emitted.Based on its

 The vehicle that is “best suited” for transporting